Runlength-Limited Sequences and Shift-Correcting Codes: Asymptotic Analysis: Introduction

 \subsection{Main Results}

 Our main object of study in the present paper are error-correcting codes for the above-described channel model.
-In particular, we shall derive explicit bounds on the cardinality of optimal $ (d, k) $-constrained codes correcting $ t $ shifts, with a focus on their asymptotic behavior in the regime of growing block-length ($ n \to \infty $).
+In particular, we shall derive explicit bounds on the cardinality of optimal $ (d, k) $-constrained codes correcting $ t $ shifts, with a focus on their asymptotic form in the regime of growing block-length ($ n \to \infty $).
 Despite a sizable body of literature on the bit-shift channel and related models \footnote{See, e.g., \cite{abdelghaffar+weber, bours, ferreira+lin, hilden, klove2, kolesnik+krachkovsky, kuznetsov+hanvinck, levenshtein+hanvinck, rosnes, roth+siegel, shamai+zehavi, ytrehus, ytrehus2}.}, such bounds, to the best of our knowledge, have not been obtained before \footnote{The only bounds appearing in the literature that we are aware of are those in \cite{abdelghaffar+weber} (and \cite{ytrehus} for $ t = 1 $) for the symmetric case; see Section \ref{sec:main_d1} ahead.
 However, these bounds are not explicit and are difficult to compare to ours.
-We also mention here the work \cite{kolesnik+krachkovsky}, where a lower bound was obtained for a different asymptotic regime where $ t $ grows with $ n $, and \cite{krachkovsky}, where bounds on codes correcting \emph{all} bit-shift errors of maximum magnitude $ s $ (zero-error codes) were derived and shown to be tight in some cases.} , even for a single bit-shift ($ t = 1 $).
+We also mention here the work \cite{kolesnik+krachkovsky}, where a lower bound was obtained for a different asymptotic regime where $ t \sim \tau n $, and \cite{krachkovsky}, where bounds on codes correcting \emph{all} bit-shift errors of maximum magnitude $ s $ (zero-error codes) were derived and shown to be tight in some cases.}, even for a single bit-shift ($ t = 1 $).

 We consider two scenarios.
-The first one, analyzed in Section \ref{sec:main_da}, corresponds to the situation where right-shifts and left-shifts are treated independently, and separate requirements on their correctability are imposed.
+The first one, analyzed in Section \ref{sec:main_da}, corresponds to the situation where shifts to the right (right-shifts) and shifts to the left (left-shifts) are treated independently, and separate requirements on their correctability are imposed.
 More precisely, codes are in this case required to have the capability of correcting $ \tright $ right-shifts and $ \tleft $ left-shifts, for given $ \tright $ and $ \tleft $.
 The second scenario, analyzed in Section \ref{sec:main_d1}, corresponds to the situation where right-shifts and left-shifts are treated in a symmetric way, i.e., where codes are required to have the capability of correcting $ t $ shifts, regardless of the direction of each individual shift.
-In both cases, the appropriate metric is given that describes the error-correcting capability of a code.
+In both cases, a metric appropriate for characterizing the error-correcting capability of a code is given.